-463 1.2 Purpose of this Plan
+1.2 Purpose of this Plan

-The purpose of this RCP is to offset direct and indirect environmental impacts to the desert tortoise and other species of wildlife from Project development by implementing specific measures designed to limit wildlife attractions and discourage avian and other scavengers that may prey on wildlife (including sensitive species) in and around the Project area.
+The purpose of this Raven Control Plan is to offset direct and indirect environmental impacts to the desert tortoise and other species of wildlife from Project development by implementing specific measures designed to limit wildlife attractions and discourage avian and other scavengers that may prey on wildlife (including sensitive species) in and around the Project area.
 This includes, but is not limited to, collecting and disposing of all litter and trash found or produced at the solar facility and along the Gen-Tie Line route as well as limiting the availability of water.
-All employees will be familiar with the RCP, and littering will not be permitted.
-The project proponent and its approved contractors would be responsible for implementing aspects of this RCP.
-This RCP is applicable to the construction and operation of the proposed project.
-1.3Project Description
+All employees will be familiar with the Raven Control Plan, and littering will not be permitted.
+The project proponent and the project proponent's approved contractors would be responsible for implementing aspects of this Raven Control Plan.
+This Raven Control Plan is applicable to the construction and operation of the proposed project.

+1.3 Project Description

 1.2.1 Project Area

 The Proposed Project would be located approximately 20 miles northeast of Las Vegas in Clark County, Nevada (Figure 1).
 The main project site, including the Solar Power Generating Facility (SPGF), would be located on 850 leased acres within the Reservation in Mount Diablo Meridian, Township 16 South, Range 64 East, Sections 29, 30, 31, and 32.
 Portions of the Gen-Tie Lines and access road would be located on lands administered by the Tribe and BLM.
-A water pipeline associated with the Project would be located on Reservation lands north and east of the SPGF.
+A water pipeline associated with the Project would be located on Reservation lands north and east of the Solar Power Generating Facility.
 Figure 2 shows the location of the Proposed Project and associated facilities.
 The proposed project would occur in the Basin and Range physiographic province in a part of the Mojave Desert.
 This physiographic province is characterized by the hundreds of long, narrow, and nearly parallel mountain ranges that are separated by deep valleys.
-These features of the province are visible at the proposed project site, with nearly parallel mountain ranges on the western and eastern sides of the site and a broad and gently sloping valley between.
+These features of the province are visible at the proposed project site, with nearly parallel mountain ranges on the western and eastern sides of the project site and a broad and gently sloping valley between.
 The proposed project site occurs in the Mojave Desert Scrub biome and is dominated by plants common to this biome including creosote bush (Larrea tridentata), and white bursage (Ambrosia dumosa).

 1.2.2 Proposed Project

 The following sections describe the major features of the proposed project.
 For a comprehensive description of the proposed project, refer to the associated environmental impact statement (EIS).

 Solar Power Generation Facility

-The SPGF would be located wholly on lands within the Reservation.
-It would be developed using photovoltaic (PV) technology and would generate up to 200 Megawatts (MWs) of energy.
+The Solar Power Generating Facility would be located wholly on lands within the Reservation.
+The Solar Power Generating Facility would be developed using photovoltaic (PV) technology and would generate up to 200 Megawatts (MWs) of energy.

 Onsite Substation

-A substation with medium voltage (12.5-kV or 34.5-kV) to high voltage (230-kV/500-kV) step-up transformer(s) with mineral oil, breakers, buswork, protective relaying, supervisory control and data acquisition (SCADA), and associated substation equipment would be located on the site.
+A substation with medium voltage (12.5-kV or 34.5-kV) to high voltage (230-kV/500-kV) step-up transformer(s) with mineral oil, breakers, buswork, protective relaying, supervisory control and data acquisition (SCADA), and associated substation equipment would be located on the project site.
 The substation will be fenced for safety per codes, and one or more structures may be outside the fence for meters and control equipment.
 The communication system for the substation may include above or below ground fiber optic cable or microwave tower.
-The project will be interconnected to the regional transmission system from this on- site substation/switchyard via the Gen-Tie interconnections described in subsection below.
+The project will be interconnected to the regional transmission system from this on- site substation/switchyard via the Gen-Tie interconnections described in the subsection below.